On-Site Field Trips Resume

 This was the event that turned the tide for the Allied Forces in World War II.
 To commemorate the 80th anniversary of this historic occasion, military leaders, elected officials and members of the public gathered on the grounds of the Eisenhower Presidential Library & Museum in Abilene, Kansas, to honor all who served in World War II.
 Special tribute was given to 20 veterans who were in attendance.

 The President is the leader of the Executive Branch of our government.
+Like your parents, this position has many roles and responsibilities to take care of our country.
 Students will become familiar with the Commander in Chief's roles and how President Eisenhower demonstrated them.

 Program Length: